xc112lg/crave_rom_builder/README.md

 Workfolder will be the same as in the base projects i use in workflow
 ![Alt text](image.png)

+## ATTENTION
+  Editing my code that make loopholes in devspace is prohibited, I will only allowed changes in input default, and how you want to upload your files (upload.sh)
 ## Prerequisites
 foss.crave.io account